breaded-xyz/alphakit/README.md

 	// Define the parameter space to optimize
 	// Param names must match those expected by the MakeBot function passed to optimizer
 	// Here we're optimizing the lookback period of a fast and slow MA
-	// and the Market Meaness Index (MMI) filter paramSpace := ParamMap{
+	// and the Market Meanness Index (MMI) filter paramSpace := ParamMap{
 		"mafastlength": []any{30, 90, 180},
 		"maslowlength": []any{90, 180, 360},